Recently I received three meal bars from Greenbelly to review. I received $23 worth of merchandise for some of my time.

 I received the bars.
 I ate them on a recent 60-mile jaunt.
 And I have my view of these said bars.

-I enjoy cold food meal when backpacking esp. for hot and sticky weather as seen in the southern Appalachians.
+I enjoy cold food meals when backpacking esp. for hot and sticky weather as seen in the southern Appalachians.
 So the idea of eating bars did not prompt any cause for concern.

 But as Joan and I drove back, my views of these bars engendered a discussion on goals for the outdoors, food, nutrition, and value for the money.